-Taking nutritional Chrysin supplements can benefit Richter syndrome patients on Prednisone cancer treatment.
-But avoid Chrysin supplements if on Prednisone cancer treatment for Rosai-Dorfman disease.
-Similarly, taking nutritional supplement Chrysin can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDK4.
-But avoid taking nutritional supplement Chrysin when at genetic risk of cancer due to mutation of gene BRCA1.
+Taking Chrysin extracts or nutritional supplements may benefit Primary Burkitt lymphoma patients on Prednisone treatment over Allspice nutritional supplements.
+But Chrysin supplements or Chrysin extracts offer less benefit if on Cisplatin treatment for Primary Urachal adenocarcinoma compared to Caffeine.
+Similarly, taking nutritional supplements Chrysin may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene CDKN2A over Lecithin.
+But avoid nutritional supplements Chrysin when at genetic risk of cancer due to mutation of gene MEN1.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Rosai-Dorfman disease or Richter syndrome, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Chrysin.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Burkitt lymphoma or Primary Urachal adenocarcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Chrysin.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Chrysin?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene BRCA1 the same as due to mutation of gene CDK4?
-Are the implications of Rosai-Dorfman disease the same as Richter syndrome?
-Is it one and the same if you are on treatment Prednisone or Prednisone?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Chrysin extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CDKN2A the same as due to mutation of gene MEN1?
+Are the implications of Primary Burkitt lymphoma the same as Primary Urachal adenocarcinoma?
+Is it one and the same if you are on treatment with Cisplatin or Prednisone?

 Chrysin is a flavonoid found in a variety of plants.
 It is widely used in herbal medicines in Asia.
 It is considered to have antioxidant, anti-inflammatory and cytotoxic effects.
 (Saima Naz et al, Life Sci., 2019) Following are some of the purported uses/benefits of Chrysin: